Brah, aka Shaka XL, is a 1.5m / 40in flying wing with flaps and ailerons that provides you with ultimate control over your RC Glider.

 Now, go to the MIXES screen where all the magic will happen.

-We recommend starting with setting up the “global” mixes, starting from CH7 and below.
+We recommend setting up the “global” mixes first, starting from CH7 and below.

-You will use the values of these channels to import signals to your “servo” channels where the physical actuators are connected.
+Later, you will use the values of these channels to import signals to your “servo” channels, where the physical actuators are connected.

-As your next step, add the full 100% values of the global channels to your servo and thrust channels.
+As your next step, add full 100% values of the global channels (CH7-CH11) to your servo and thrust channels (CH1-CH5).

-Adjust the 100 / -100 values to reverse the input where needed.
+Adjust the 100 / -100 values to make all your servos move in the proper directions.

-On the opposite, the DOWN position of that switch will make the motor inactive (MIN value in the MOTO CH) and activate brakes on the flying surfaces.
+On the contrary, the DOWN position of that switch will make the motor inactive (MIN value in the MOTO CH) and activate brakes on all flying surfaces.

-After the mixing is done, go to the OUTPUTS screen and adjust he neutral and endpoints for your servos.
+After the mixing is done, go to the OUTPUTS screen and adjust the neutral and endpoints of your servos.

 And feel free to use this as a starting point to create a configuration you like.